-Minor configuration options can be selected by the customer via Order Entry Forms [13], [14], [15], [16], [17] respectively [18], which are individual for each type name.
-The first seven characters in the name of a major configuration give the type name and therewith the Order Entry Form belonging to.
-The Order Entry Form identifies the minor configuration options, which are supported by a major configuration out of those introduced in Table 4.
+The minor configuration options for NXP Secure Smart Card Controller P6021P VB can be selected by the customer via Order Entry Form [13].
+The Order Entry Form identifies the minor configuration options, which are supported by a major configuration out of those introduced in Section 1.4.2.1.1.